 Alaska Airlines has a ton of direct flights to all the main 4 Hawaiian islands and they offer competitive rates.

 We’ve flown almost all the airlines that go to Hawaii (we still need to try Southwest) and Alaska Airlines is by far our favorite.
 I think it’s the best way to visit Hawaii.

 In Hawaii, any sunscreen that isn’t reef-safe is banned from the Hawaiian islands.
 That’s because preserving Hawaii’s incredible sea life is a priority for the state.

 While some mineral-based sunscreen can leave a chalky white residue, the Babyganics spray sunscreen soaks right in and offers awesome protection.

 If you aren’t sure if your sunscreen is reef-safe, just wait to buy it in Hawaii.
-You can be assured that all sunscreen for sale in Hawaii is reef-safe.
+You can be assured that all sunscreen for sale in the Hawaii islands is reef-safe.
 But, it’s usually more expensive to buy it at hotel gift shops (so head to Walmart or Target instead).

 There are Uber drivers on Oahu (primarily in Waikiki), but it’s really hit/miss on all the other islands and you won’t want to have to rely on that as your main source of transportation.

 The best way to travel in Hawaii is definitely driving on your own.